SEAME-pt/ObjectDetectionAvoidance/README.md

 ## Documentation

-To see more documentation on the PID control go to [this file](pid_control/README.md).
+To see more documentation on:
+   - the PID control go to [this file](pid_control/README.md).

-To see more documentation on our microservices go to [this file](services_raspberryPi/README.md).
+   - our microservices go to [this file](services_raspberryPi/README.md).

-To see a more structured documentation go to [Doxygen](https://seame-pt.github.io/ObjectDetectionAvoidance/).
+For a more structured documentation visit the [Doxygen Documentation](https://seame-pt.github.io/ObjectDetectionAvoidance/).

 ## Test Coverage Report